SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Introduction

-\ph{Applications to physical systems} \axx{Among the set of methods that cope with continuous state/action/observation POMDP, only a very small number of methods (e.g., \cite{arne-brock-icra2014},\cite{kaelbling2012integrated}, \cite{bai2015intention},\cite{Marthi_RSS12_PR2}) have been applied to physical systems due to the computational complexity of these methods in real-world robotics problem.} An important contribution of this work is to implement a continuous state/action/observation POMDP solver on a physical robot in a real-world office-like environment.
-We explain this procedure in details and discuss the theoretical tools and methods designed during the process of to help with the real-world implementing including the lazy feedback approach.
+\ph{Applications to physical systems} Among the set of methods that cope with continuous state/action/observation POMDP, only a very small number of methods have been applied to physical systems due to their computational complexity when dealing with real-world robotics problems.
+An important contribution of this work is to implement a continuous state/action/observation POMDP solver on a physical robot in a real-world office-like environment.